saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest.md

       padding: '0.2rem',
     }}>{children}</span> );

-This topic describes the options you can use with Sauce Runner for Real Devices and Sauce Runner for Virtual Devices to run automated Espresso and XCUITest tests on Sauce Labs devices.
+This topic describes the commands and options you can use to run automated Espresso and XCUITest tests on Sauce Labs real devices and virtual devices.

+We offer the ability to:

 * Run tests in parallel across multiple devices.
 * Run subsets of tests against specific devices.